I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 4: Rest after battle, responding to suffering

-/ Intuitive thinking, incubation, rising from rest
+/ Intuitive thinking, incubation, rising refreshed

 6: A rite of passage, escaping danger, an opportunity to change, resolving problems